archeious/ARES-Historical-NOT-IN-USE/README.md

 Expert systems are used to make domain specific recommendations/decisions.
 This system will focus on recommending animes based on the users personal preferences.

+Project Management is handled via Jira

+Build and Testing is handled via Jenkins

 Agents
   Alice - Alice will do a basic recommendation based on the users rating.
 It will find other users who have rated items in a similiar way and then recommend items the other users have rated high that have not been viewed by the user.